Our communities

 • Strategic philanthropy, volunteering and pro bono: tackling disadvantage through strategic charity partnerships, funding and expertise.

-Since setting our refreshed Corporate Responsibility strategy five years ago, we are proud of the impact and contributions we have made supporting our local communities.
+Since setting our refreshed Corporate Responsibility strategy six years ago, we are proud of the impact and contributions we have made supporting our local communities.
 Our hope is to drive change in the longer-term through our work.
 Social mobility requires collective action and we would like to thank our community partners and colleagues who have shared their talents, experience and time, for better.

 Roisin Murphy and Roisin Sharkey / Co-Heads of Corporate Responsibility, KPMG in the UK